evbox/station-simulator/README.md

 ## Maven

-To use the simulator in Maven-based project, use the following dependency:
+To include the simulator in Maven-based project, use the following dependency:
 ``` xml
 <dependency>
   <groupId>io.everon</groupId>